Sentinal4D/cellshape/README.md

 --num_features 128 \
 ```

 This step will create an output directory `/home/USER/Documents/cellshapeOutput/` with the subfolders: `nets`, `reports`, and `runs` which contain the model weights, logged outputs, and tensorboard runs, respectively, for each experiment.
-Each experiment is named with the following convention {encoder_type}_{decoder_type}_{num_features}_{train_type}_{xxx}, where {xxx} is a counter.
+Each experiment is named with the following convention `{encoder_type}_{decoder_type}_{num_features}_{train_type}_{xxx}`, where {xxx} is a counter.
 For example, if this was the first experiment you have run, the trained model weights will be saved to: `/home/USER/Documents/cellshapeOutput/nets/dgcnn_foldingnetbasic_128_pretrained_001.pt`.
 This path will be used in the next step for the `--pretrained-path` parameter.

 #### 2. Add clustering layer to refine shape features and learn shape classes simultaneously